roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 Since this contained only sequences of cultivated soil species we downloaded more sequences from the NCBI database to obtain sequences of non-cultured soil bacteria.

 NCBI Nuccore database: Acquiring all Bacterial complete genome sequences from the 'Nuccore' database in NCBI from RefSeq database whose isolation source is described as soil.

+Associated datasets and input files have been deposited at zenodo at